-Teach your dog to not pull on the lead
+Teach your dog to not pull on the lead4 April 2023

 Many dogs are great walking on the lead, but for those who like to pull, a good technique is the ‘About Face’.
-Hannah from our partners at Cuffe Vets explains:
+Hannah from Cuffe Vets explains:

 - Go to the middle of a large open space and start walking with the dog on the lead.